-An institution of higher education is defined as an institution which normally requires a high school diploma or equivalency certificate for enrollment, including, but not limited to, colleges, universities and vocational or technical schools at the post-high school level.

-An individual would be considered enrolled in an institution of higher education (including on-line college students) if the individual is enrolled in a regular curriculum at a college or university that offers degree programs, regardless of whether a diploma is required.
-A college includes a junior, community, two-year or four-year college or university.
-A person who is attending a business, technical, trade, or vocational school that normally requires a high school diploma or equivalency certification for enrollment in the curriculum, would also be considered enrolled in an institution of higher education.
+An institution of higher education is defined as an institution, which normally requires a high school diploma or equivalency certificate for enrollment, including, but not limited to, colleges, universities, and vocational, trade, or technical schools at the post-high school level.
+An individual is considered to be enrolled in an institution of higher education (including distance learning or on-line courses) if the individual is enrolled in a business, technical, trade, or vocational school that normally requires a high school diploma or equivalency certificate for enrollment in the curriculum or if the individual is enrolled in a regular curriculum at a college or university that offers degree programs regardless of whether a high school diploma is required.